kwahoo2/freecad-xr-workbench/doc/EGL_Howto.md

-# Running the XR Workbench on Linux and Wayland
+# Running the XR Workbench on Linux and Wayland (without XWayland)

 ## Current state